 • Focusing attention elsewhere as an avoidance pattern; running away.

 These reactions are natural but are also clearly our predisposed subconscious reaction to withdraw from the present moment and what is really occurring.
 When we relax our resistance, we allow the experience to be just as it is.
 It is does not mean that we agree with our thoughts, emotions, or bodily sensations that keep trying to convince us that we’re not good enough and unworthy.

-Allowing these thoughts and observing them is an honest acknowledgement of their presence as well as the recognition that our negative judgements are only subconscious avoidance tactics created by our ego to avoid the painful feelings underneath our narrative.
+Allowing these thoughts and observing them is an honest acknowledgement of their presence as well as the recognition that our negative judgements are only subconscious avoidance tactics created by our ego to avoid the painful feelings underneath our fear based narrative.

 Although it is instinctive to berate the negative thoughts that pop up, I always recommend that in order to support your resolve to let it be, that you silently offer an encouraging word or phrase to them instead, like, “that is not helpful, please help me and be constructive” – after all we are most likely talking to our hurt inner child.